eighty20results/00-e20r-utilities/src/licensing/README.txt

 1. Have WooCommerce installed and configure on your website (where you wish to sell licenses)
 1. Have the WooCommerce [License Keys for WooCommerce](https://wordpress.org/plugins/woo-license-keys/) plugin installed and configured on your website
 1. Optionally purchase and install the [WooCommerce License Keys (Extended)](https://www.10quality.com/product/woocommerce-license-keys/) plugin
-1. Create a "License" or "Simple Subscription" product, using the same SKU value as you used to define the 'key_prefix', 'stub' and 'product_sku' in the `License_Client::add_new_license_info()` method
+1. Create a "License" or "Simple Subscription" product, using the same SKU value as you used to define the 'key_prefix', 'stub' and 'product_sku' in the `LicenseClient::add_new_license_info()` method
-1. Add a client class for the licensing module by extending it from the E20R Licensing utlitity module base `License_Client` class.
-For example: `class My_License_Client extends \E20R\Utilities\Licensing\License_Client {}` (see below)
+1. Add a client class for the licensing module by extending it from the E20R Licensing utlitity module base `LicenseClient` class.
+For example: `class My_LicenseClient extends \E20R\Utilities\Licensing\LicenseClient {}` (see below)
 1. Adjust any E20R Licensing utilities module filters to match your needs (see "Filters & Hooks" section below)